-(Excerpt from: Rieff D. "A green revolution for Africa?", Encounter, 12 October 2008, 28ff.)
+(From: Rieff, D. "A green revolution for Africa?", The New York Times Magazine, 12 October 2008, p.
+28)

-Our ST is taken from a news magazine, The Encounter, i.e., The New York Times Magazine, which is a Sunday magazine supplement of The New York Times.
+Our ST is taken from a news magazine, The New York Times Magazine, which is a Sunday magazine supplement of The New York Times.

 The TT is to be published in Internazionale, an Italian weekly news magazine whose slogan is il meglio dai giornali di tutto il mondo (i.e., "the best from newspapers all over the world").
-Each issue of Internazionale contains, on a regular basis, a consistent number of articles translated from foreign newspapers, magazines, etc. As far as British and American press is concerned, we can mention, from the UK, the weekly New Scientist, The Economist, the daily Financial Times, The Guardian, etc., from the US bimonthly Boston Review, the monthly The Atlantic, Foreign Policy, the weekly The New Yorker, the daily The Washington Post, to name just a few.
+Each issue of Internazionale contains, on a regular basis, a large number of articles translated from foreign newspapers, magazines, etc. As regards the British and American press, we can mention, from the UK, the weekly New Scientist, The Economist, the daily Financial Times, The Guardian, etc., from the US, bimonthly Boston Review, the monthly The Atlantic, Foreign Policy, the weekly The New Yorker, the daily The Washington Post, to name just a few.

-We can in fact say that it is a magazine based on translation, and where translators are not even 'invisible' - as often happens in the 'journalistic' world (see Bielsa & Bassnett 2009).
-Indeed, at the end of each article, initials of the name of the translator are indicated and the page of editorials includes a list with the full names of translators who have collaborated.
+We can in fact say that it is a magazine based on translation, and where translators are not even 'invisible' - whereas they often are in the 'journalistic' world (see Bielsa & Bassnett 2009).
+Indeed, at the end of each article, initials of the name of the translator are indicated and the editorial page includes a list of translators who have collaborated, with their full names.
 Internazionale is thus not only a useful source for didactic purposes, but it also offers concrete opportunities for translators.

-The Addresser, David Rieff, is a columnist of Internazionale.
-The Addressees, for both ST and TT, are interested laypersons, since Encounter and Internazionale are widely read, high quality, non-specialist magazines.
+The Addresser, Rieff, is a columnist for Internazionale.
+The addressees, for both ST and TT, are interested laypersons, since The New York Times Magazine and Internazionale are widely read, high quality, non-specialist magazines.